jaspector

 Not specified.
 Contact administrator for scheduling windows.

-Typical inspection sequence: Cherry County (unincorporated) does not operate a building inspection program for residential structures.
+Typical sequence: Cherry County (unincorporated) does not operate a building inspection program for residential structures.
 There is no county-administered building inspector for residential construction.
 Commercial structures are subject to Nebraska State Fire Marshal plan review and inspection.

 Not applicable.
 County does not conduct building inspections for residential work.

-Do I need a building permit in unincorporated Cherry County, NE?
+01 Do I need a building permit in unincorporated Cherry County, NE?

 Under Neb.
 Rev. Stat. § 23-114, counties that have adopted zoning regulations must require permits prior to construction of any nonfarm building or structure in a zoned area.
 Cherry County has adopted a Zoning Resolution and requires land use permits for nonfarm structures in unincorporated territory.
 Agricultural buildings on qualifying farmsteads are exempt; confirm eligibility with the Zoning Administrator.

-How much does a building permit cost in unincorporated Cherry County, NE?
+02 How much does a building permit cost in unincorporated Cherry County, NE?

+Building permit fees in unincorporated Cherry County, NE are set by the local building department and vary by project type and valuation.
 Fees are calculated as: Established by county board resolution.
 Typical Nebraska rural county land use permit fees for nonfarm structures range from $25 to $150, but Cherry County's exact schedule is not published online..

-How do I apply for a building permit in unincorporated Cherry County, NE?
+03 How do I apply for a building permit in unincorporated Cherry County, NE?

-1. Confirm your parcel is in unincorporated Cherry County (not within incorporated city or village limits).
+To apply for a building permit in unincorporated Cherry County, NE, follow these steps: 1.
+Confirm your parcel is in unincorporated Cherry County (not within incorporated city or village limits).
 Contact the Cherry County Assessor at cherry.nebraskaassessors.com or call (402) 376-1155 to verify.
 2. Determine if your project qualifies for the agricultural building exemption (Neb.
 Rev. Stat. § 23-114.03).
 Farm buildings on farmsteads of 20+ acres producing $1,000+/year in farm products are exempt from county zoning permit requirements.
 Even exempt structures require NSED electrical permits and NDEE septic registration.
 3. Check if your parcel is in the Niobrara River Corridor Agricultural District (NRCAG) or another sensitive zoning district.
 NRCAG properties have additional restrictions.
 Contact the Zoning Administrator and the NPS Niobrara NSR office (402-376-1901) before proceeding.
 4. Check FEMA flood maps (msc.fema.gov) to determine if your property is in a Special Flood Hazard Area.
 If so, obtain a floodplain development permit from Cherry County before any building permit is issued.
 5. Contact the Cherry County Planning and Zoning Administrator at (402) 376-1155 to discuss your project and obtain the land use permit application.
 6. Prepare required documents: site/plot plan showing property lines and setbacks, description of proposed structure, property ownership documentation, and evidence of floodplain compliance if applicable.
 7. Submit completed application and documents in person at the Cherry County Courthouse, 365 N Main Street, Valentine, NE 69201.
 8. Pay the permit fee at time of application.
 Fee schedule is established by county board resolution; confirm current amounts with the administrator.
 9. For projects disturbing 1+ acre, file a Notice of Intent (NOI) for a Construction Stormwater Permit (NER210000) with NDEE at least 7 days before grading begins.
 10. For onsite wastewater systems, register with NDEE/DWEE ($140).
 Sandhills terrain typically requires engineered system design by a certified professional.
 11. All electrical work requires a separate permit through the Nebraska State Electrical Division (NSED) regardless of location.
 12. Obtain permit, post on job site, and begin construction.

-How long does it take to get a building permit in unincorporated Cherry County, NE?
+04 How long does it take to get a building permit in unincorporated Cherry County, NE?

-What work is exempt from building permits in unincorporated Cherry County, NE?
+05 What work is exempt from building permits in unincorporated Cherry County, NE?

-How do I schedule a building inspection in unincorporated Cherry County, NE?
+06 How do I schedule a building inspection in unincorporated Cherry County, NE?

-Inspections can be scheduled via: (402) 376-1155, Cherry County Courthouse, 365 N Main Street, Valentine, NE 69201.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in unincorporated Cherry County, NE via: (402) 376-1155, Cherry County Courthouse, 365 N Main Street, Valentine, NE 69201.
 Not publicly stated.
 Contact the Planning and Zoning Administrator for current scheduling details..